 A decline in job performance, marked by decreased productivity, missed deadlines, and increased errors, is another common sign of drug addiction in the workplace.

-Substance abuse can affect an employee’s ability to focus and make decisions, leading to a noticeable drop in their quality of work.
+Substance use disorder can affect an employee’s ability to focus and make decisions, leading to a noticeable drop in their quality of work.

 Frequent Absences Or Tardiness